uzm99/ENCE_4110_Unai_Zurbano/Lab2/Readme.md

 <h2 id="Part IV">Part IV — 8-bit Ripple-carry adder</h2>

 ### Objective
-Add two decimal numbers (8 bits each) and a carry-in, and display numbers and the result in the LEDs.
+Add two decimal numbers (8 bits each) and a carry-in, and display numbers and the result in the 7-segment displays.

 ### Logic / Design